apache/pulsar/site/docs/latest/advanced/PartitionedTopics.md

 ## Publishing to partitioned topics

-When publising to partitioned topics, the only difference from non-partitioned topics is that you need to specify a [routing mode](../../getting-started/ConceptsAndArchitecture#routing-modes) when you create a new {% popover producer %}.
+When publishing to partitioned topics, the only difference from non-partitioned topics is that you need to specify a [routing mode](../../getting-started/ConceptsAndArchitecture#routing-modes) when you create a new {% popover producer %}.
 Examples for [Java](#java) are below.

 ### Java